Does Turning Off Your AC Help Save Money?

 • Turning off your air conditioning completely when you're out for a few hours can make your AC work harder when you return, using more energy.

-• Setting the temperature a few degrees higher when you're away is a better way to save money without overworking your system.
+• Setting the temperature a few degrees higher when you're away is a better way to save on your electric bill without overworking your system.

 Does Turning Off Your AC Save Money?